RC-USC/RC-USC.github.io/about.md

 **International student representation**

 As in Fall 2022, [51% percent](https://graduateschool.usc.edu/about-us/phd-program-characteristics/) of newly enrolled PhD students are international.
 But in the initial bargaining team, only 1 out of 15 was international.
 It was later increased to 2 out of 15.
 We want to create an inclusive and supportive union space for international students.
+This Reform Caucus was started by International students from the [GSWOC international student committee](https://rc-usc.github.io/isc_email_index/), which no longer exists in our union.

 **Support marginalized workers**